Jai15122004/cancer_prediction/Cancer_prediction/README.md

 - The dataset used for training and testing the models is available in the `/Dataset` directory.The dataset is obtained from kaggle.

-### Contributing:
-- We welcome contributions and collaboration.
-Fork the repository, create a new branch, and submit a pull request.

-### Issues:
-- If you encounter any issues or have suggestions, please open an issue on the GitHub repository.

-### License:
-- This project is licensed under the [MIT License](LICENSE).